sundayj/sundayj.github.io/_posts/2021-12-14-Forty-Awesome-Programming-Resources.markdown

 - [Resources to Learn Git](https://try.github.io/){:target="_blank"}{:rel="noopener noreferrer"} - More Git Learning Resources

 ### General
+- [Best practices for writing code comments](https://stackoverflow.blog/2021/12/23/best-practices-for-writing-code-comments/){:target="_blank"}{:rel="noopener noreferrer"} :star: :star: :star:
+  - I personally do my best to follow these guidelines, and I can't recommend enough that you strive to do the same.
+Good comments save so much development time and prevent a lot of frustration.
+  - Comments help with type hinting in IDEs, tracking down usages, and they help devs understand what was going through your mind and why you made the choices you did.
 - [FreeCodeCamp](https://www.freecodecamp.org/news/){:target="_blank"}{:rel="noopener noreferrer"} :star:
   - A great general resource for free tutorials, articles, and news for all things related to coding and programming.
 I recommend signing up for their newsletter.
   - 5,000+ free tutorials.